Operation Searchlight: Bengali resistance solidifies

-Major C.R Dutta (Frontier Force – on leave) was at Habiganj on 25 March and with the aid of Lt.
-Col. (ret) M.A.
-Rab (M.N.A 70 and future COS Bangladesh Army) had gathered a mixed force of EPR, police and volunteers totalling 2 companies by 27 March.
-This force moved to Maulvi Bazar on 1 April.
+Major C. R. Dutta with the aid of Lt.
+Col. (ret) M. A. Rab had gathered at Habiganj a mixed force of EPR, Ansars and volunteers totalling 2 companies.
+This force moved to Maulvibazar and started advancing on Sylhet in early April.
 On 4 April EPR troops from Sunamganj attacked Pakistanis in Sylhet with inconclusive results.
 While the Pakistanis began to reinforce Salutikar airfield, Major Dutta advanced on Sherpur on 4 April, crossed the river at night with civilian assistance, and launched a 3 pronged attack on Pakistani forces on 5 April around 5 am.
 After a 7-hour firefight surviving Pakistanis fell back to Sadipur.

 Major Shafiullah had sent a 2nd EBR company (CO Captain Aziz) to aid Major Dutta.
 While Major Dutta advanced north along the Sylhet-Comilla highway, Capt.
 Aziz took an easterly route towards Sylhet.
 On 6 April, he arrived within 3 miles of Sylhet, and after a sharp fight with some Pakistani troops, managed to take control of the south side of Surma river.

 By this time Major Dutta had driven the Pakistanis from Sadipur to Sylhet and joined Capt.
 Aziz on 7 April, augmenting his forces to 4 infantry companies.
-Captain Aziz took position on the Southern end of Keans Bridge in Sylhet city, cutting off-road access to areas south of the Surman river.
-Pakistani planes carried on strikes at EPR on Khadimnagar on 6 April, doing considerable damage.
+Captain Aziz took position on the southern end of Keane Bridge in Sylhet city, cutting off-road access to areas south of the Surma river.
 Pakistanis evacuated Sylhet city on 7 April and took up defence around Salutikar Airfield.

-EPR companies from Sunamgaj entered Sylhet on the same day, while 2 platoons occupied Khadimnagar.
-An attack on the airport by 2 platoon EPR troops from Khadimnagar on 8 April was unsuccessful, after which 1 EPR company reinforced the troops there.
-Bengali forces had by this time gathered 4 companies of regular troops and EPR and 2 mixed companies around Sylhet.
+EPR companies from Sunamgaj entered Sylhet on the same day.
+An attack on the airport by EPR troops on 8 April was unsuccessful, after which 1 EPR company reinforced the troops at Khadimnagar.

 Reinforced through air by 2 infantry battalions and a mortar battery (possibly the 22 Baluch, 30 Frontier Force and the 81st Ind.
-Mortar Battery) of the 313st brigade, a Pakistani column attacked Khadimnagar on 9 April night, and drove out Bengali troops by 3:00 am after a hand-to-hand battle, who retreated to Haripur.
+Mortar Battery) of the 313st brigade, a Pakistani column attacked Khadimnagar on 9 April night, and by 3:00 am drove out the Bengali troops, who retreated to Haripur.
 Another detachment attacked Sylhet city and occupied the area after a 4-hour struggle.
-Pakistani planes bombed Keans bridge around 2:00 pm 10 April, then launched a 3 prong attack on the bridge, outflanked the position by crossing the river both upstream and downstream, and by dusk Captain Aziz retreated south to Sadipur.
+Pakistani planes bombed Keane bridge around 2:00 pm 10 April, then launched a 3 prong attack on the bridge, outflanked the position by crossing the river both upstream and downstream, and by dusk Captain Aziz retreated south to Sadipur.
 Aside from sporadic fighting, no major clashes took place near Sylhet until 18 April.